PratikWayase/system-design-Handbook/README.md

 Functional Partitioning: Groups data by functionality.
 Example: Orders and payments data are stored in separate shards.

+- Example: Social Media Platform Sharding
+Scenario: A global social media platform like Instagram stores user posts in a sharded database to handle billions of records.

+Setup:

+Hash-based sharding with the user ID as the shard key.
+Each shard stores posts for a subset of users.

+Process:

+A user's post is routed to the correct shard using a hash of their user ID.
+Queries for user posts are sent directly to the corresponding shard, minimizing latency.
+Outcome: Scalable infrastructure capable of handling millions of concurrent users.

 ## System availability in Numbers